MicrosoftDocs/WSL/WSL/wsl2-install.md

 - Set a distro to be backed by WSL 2 using the command line
 - Verify what versions of WSL your distros are using

-## Enable the 'Virtual Machine Platform' optional component and make sure WSL is enabled
+## Enable the 'Virtual Machine Platform' optional component

 You will need to make sure that you have both the Windows Subsystem for Linux and the Virtual Machine Platform optional components installed.
 You can do that by running the following command in PowerShell: